Dynamic boundary conditions with noise for energy balance models coupled to geophysical flows: Introduction

 Both systems \eqref{eq: full model in introduction} as well as \eqref{eq: primitive + EBM simplified stohcastic} are supplemented by the boundary conditions

+Note that the domain $G = (0,1)^2$, when endowed with periodic boundary conditions, can be naturally identified with the torus $\T^2$.

-Let us note that the energy balance model serves often as a simplified climate model.
+Energy balance model serves often as a simplified climate model.
 For more information on deterministic energy balance models and their applications, we refer e.g., to \cite{Ghil1976,Ashwin2020, Cannarsa23, DelSarto24a}.
 The first pioneering work on stochastic climate models goes back to K. Hasselmann in \cite{Hasselmann1976}, where noise arises as a result of the interaction of the many components constituting the climate system, in particular as the effect of the faster component on the slower ones; see \cite{Imkeller2001} for a formulation of Hasselmann's programme in modern mathematical language.
 For further information on stochastic energy balance models, we refer to \cite{Fraedrich2001,Diaz2022, DelSarto24}.
+To account for contributions of both slow and fast processes in the noise term, we may consider $ W = (W^1,W^2), $ where \(W^1\) and \(W^2\) are independent cylindrical Wiener processes, and set $ H_\rho = (H_\rho^1, \sqrt{\varepsilon} H_\rho^2).$ Here, \(H_\rho^1\) captures unresolved variability arising from slow processes, while \(H_\rho^2\), scaled by \(\sqrt{\varepsilon}\), represents the cumulative effect of fast (weather-scale) processes on the slow climate dynamics, according with standard multiscale stochastic modeling approaches; see \cite{DelSarto24a}.
+For simplicity of notation and exposition, in the remainder of this work we avoid explicitly considering the two-component formulation of \(H_\rho\) and treat a single effective noise term.

 A central aspect in our system is the analysis of the {\em dynamic boundary condition} for the surface temperature, given by \(T|_{\Gamma_u} = \rho\).
 Dynamic boundary conditions have, of course, been previously studied, both in the weak and strong sense.
 We refer here e.\ g., to the work of Denk, Pr\"uss and Zacher \cite{Denk2008}, who considered dynamic boundary conditions for diffusion, surface diffusion, the linearised Stefan problem, and linearised free boundary value problems for the Navier-Stokes equations.
 Furthermore, Pr\"uss, Racke, and Zheng \cite{Pruss2006} obtained a strong well-posedness result for the Cahn-Hillard equation with dynamic boundary condition.